10 Backpacking Trips for Solitude in Glacier National Park

 Go after Labor Day and you’ll probably see fewer people than in July or August.
 Keep in mind that you could certainly see a snowstorm in September (or even in late August).
 Check the forecast before you head out, and have good base layers, insulation, and rain shells, waterproof-breathable boots, a warm bag, and a good tent.
 Snow at that time of year tends to melt away as soon as the sun comes out again, but be ready for any weather.
 And certainly carry pepper spray in grizzly country.

-Get my expert e-guides to the best backpacking trip in Glacier
+Get my expert e-books to the best backpacking trip in Glacier

 and backpacking the Continental Divide Trail through Glacier.